 • Research – Contribute to and utilise the evidence base to build a fair food system.

 • Govern – Maintain a coordinated, well-structured coalition to enable collective action.

-Educate our community and encourage them to take actions towards a fairer food system, by supporting the development of our monthly newsletter and executing our social media strategy.
+Educate our community and encourage them to take actions towards a fairer food system, by supporting the development of our newsletter, executing our social media strategy and maintaining our website.

 • Excellent verbal and written communication skills

 • Organised and able to meet deadlines

 • Ability to work autonomously and part of the FFI team

 • Provide clear and timely communication around availability

 • (Desirable) Studying or completed a Bachelor’s degree in Health Promotion, Nutrition, Human Geography, or Marketing / Communications